Why Are Wedding Venues So Expensive – Clarence House

 You’re paying for service staff and set up equipment

 If your venue offers catering and staff, then this will definitely be factored into the final price of the wedding hire fee you’ll get charged.
 Many people think that they can simply throw a backyard wedding and it’ll be ‘cheaper’.
 What they fail to realize is that you’re going to end up spending more or less the same (but putting in a whole lot more work) because – and this is at the top of our heads, you’ll have to hire a tent, bathroom trailer, chairs, dance floor, crockery, linens, lighting, microphone, and speakers, sort out insurance for your parent’s house, tent decorations and flowers.

 So when all is said and done, after the venue has paid for insurance, building upkeep, cost of water and electricity, in some cases heating, and their staff, the venue also has to make a profit.
 So you see, when hiring a venue you have to look at the bigger picture.
 You aren’t just paying for a site fee; your wedding is a community affair.

 You Should Pay for an Expensive Wedding Venue?

 We need you to understand that expensive doesn’t mean quality.
 A venue might be expensive but have nothing to show for it.
-Look for Sydney wedding venues of repute, that offers you promotions and discounts, a venue that’s committed to excellence and making sure your wedding is everything and more than you dreamt it to be.
+Look for wedding venues of repute, that offer you promotions and discounts, a venue that’s committed to excellence and making sure your wedding is everything and more than you dreamt it to be.
 Clarence House is one such venue that is in a league of its own when it comes to offering unmatched wedding reception venues.
 To talk to one of our trusted wedding agents call us today on (02) 9750 3555, or (02) 9789 1662.